WHAT DID THE GARDEN OF EDEN LOOK LIKE?

 What Are the Biblical Rivers of Eden and Their Significance?

 Genesis 2:10-14 describes a river in Eden that divides into four headstreams: Pishon, Gihon, Tigris, and Euphrates.
-The Tigris and Euphrates—rivers recognized today—flow through regions of modern Iraq and parts of Turkey and Syria.
+The Tigris and Euphrates, rivers recognized today which flow through regions of modern Iraq and parts of Turkey and Syria.
 Their mention suggests that Eden might have been situated in a region known for its fertility and abundant water, supporting life and prosperity.
 The rivers symbolize both physical nourishment and the unending flow of divine grace.

 How Do Historical and Geographical Perspectives Place Eden in Mesopotamia?